-Once you've agreed on which design styles to blend together, it's time to add a bit of romance.
-There are many ways to add a touch of romance to your bedroom, but according to Pappas, one of the best ways is through texture.
+Once you've agreed on which design styles to blend together, it's time to add a bit of romance to the vibe.
+There are many ways to add a touch of romance to bedroom décor for couples, but according to Pappas, one of the best ways is through texture.

 "My primary piece of advice would be to consider the textures you're pulling in," she says.
 "Layers of cozy blankets, an assortment of candles or dimmable light fixtures, florals, and a beautiful area rug to ground the space all help bring romance into a bedroom."

 If you have the space, adding an accent chair to your bedroom can be a great way to give the room more usable space for both you and your partner.
 Whether you use it for getting ready in the morning or reading a book at night, a seating area in a primary bedroom can add a lot of elegance (just don't let it disappear under a pile of laundry).